jonhilt/awesome-virtual-user-groups/readme.md

 # Awesome .NET virtual user groups (and conferences)

+As it seems we're now into an extended period of virtually every user group and conference going, um, virtual (should have thought that sentence through a bit more) I'm going to archive this group for now.

+Thanks for visiting :-)

+The below information may still be relevant/useful but is not being updated
+---

 In light of the ever-changing Covid-19 outbreak, and as more of us find ourselves spending long periods of time isolated from friends, family and colleagues, here's a list of .NET user groups (and conferences) "going virtual" in the coming months.

 Organising an event?
 Submit a pull request with the relevant information.